Solar analog: Solar analog

 Solar analogs not meeting the stricter solar twin criteria include, within 50 light years and in order of increasing distance (The Sun is listed for comparison.):

 Solar twin

 To date no solar twin that exactly matches the Sun has been found.
-However, there are some stars that come very close to being identical to that of the Sun, and are such considered solar twins by members of the astronomical community.
-An exact solar twin would be a G2V star with a 5,778K surface temperature, be 4.6 billion years old, with the correct metallicity and a 0.1% solar luminosity variation.
+However, there are some stars that come very close to being identical to the Sun, and are such considered solar twins by members of the astronomical community.
+An exact solar twin would be a G2V star with a 5,778 K surface temperature, be 4.6 billion years old, with the correct metallicity and a 0.1% solar luminosity variation.
 Stars with an age of 4.6 billion years are at the most stable state.
-Proper metallicity and size are also very important to low luminosity variation.
+Proper metallicity, radius, chemical composition, rotation, magnetic activity, and size are also very important to low luminosity variation.

 The stars below are more similar to the Sun and having the following qualities: